garden-io/garden/README.md

 ## Key features

 - Spin up your whole stack with a single command, and (optionally) watch for changes.
-Because of the Stack Graph, only what's needed gets re-built, re-deployed, and/or re-tested, so you get **much faster feedback loops**.
+Because of the Stack Graph, only what's needed gets re-built, re-deployed, and/or re-tested, so you get a **much faster feedback loop**.
 - Easily write [integration test suites](https://docs.garden.io/using-garden/features-and-usage#testing-and-dependencies) that have runtime dependencies.
 Run tests before pushing your code to CI, and avoid having to mock or stub your own services.
-- Define [tasks](https://github.com/garden-io/garden/tree/master/examples/tasks) that run as part of your deployment process, e.g. database migrations or scaffolding.
+- Define [tasks](https://github.com/garden-io/garden/tree/master/examples/tasks) that run as part of your deployment process—e.g. database migrations or scaffolding.
 - [Hot reload](https://docs.garden.io/using-garden/hot-reload) lets you near-instantaneously update code and static files in containers as they run, for services that support in-place reloading.
 - [Remote sources](https://docs.garden.io/examples/remote-sources) support allows your project to automatically pull code from different repositories.
 - The built-in web **dashboard** gives you a full overview of your stack (and many more UI features are planned to further aid with development).